yell0wfever92/yell0wfever92-chatgpt-original-jailbreaks/The Master Key (all-model) Jailbreak.md

 ## User Custom Instructions

 You access this in slightly different ways depending on what you're using.
-Box 2 jailbreaks Advanced Voice Mode for sound effects and singing respectively.
+Box 2 jailbreaks Advanced Voice Mode for sound effects.

 *Android/Windows/iOS/OSX app:* Click your profile icon > Customize > Custom Instructions.